 Back in February we bought three garlic bulbs for £5 at Seedy Sunday in Brighton.
 My hubby did a great job of planting them, watering them and working out when they were ready to harvest.
 We also had a little assistance from the garlic farm cook book*, which tells you about the different types of garlic, when to grow them, when to harvest and how to store them once harvested as well as providing some recipes using the garlic.

-There are lots of varieties of garlic, but they all fall into one of two categories – hard neck and soft neck.
-I wasn’t really sure which was which until I started plaiting them at which point it became really obvious.
-The softneck ones are easy to plait as their stalks are floppy once ready and the hardneck ones are stiff, so you can’t plait them.
+There are lots of varieties of garlic, but they all fall into one of two categories – hardneck and softneck.
+The softneck ones have floppy stalks and the hardneck ones are stiff.

-With the hard neck ones you need to use string to tie them up – a technique called grapping.
+The hardneck garlic can’t be plaited.
+You need to use string to tie them up using a technique called grapping.
 You tie a knot around one neck to start off with.
 Then you tie two together and wrap the string round and so on (it explains the technique much better in the book!)

 Once you have tied several of them together, you wrap the string round close together at first and the further apart as you go up the stalk.
 At the top you tie it off and make a loop of string to hang your garlic up with!